glennpoorman/nodejs-samples/05-serve-html/README.txt

 A note about errors
 -------------------

 This is the first sample that returns an error.
-Error codes are split into groups where:
+Standard rror codes are split into groups where:

 * 1xx information response - the request was received, continuing processing.
 * 2xx successful – the request was successfully received, understood, and accepted
 * 3xx redirection – further action needs to be taken in order to complete the request
 * 4xx client error – the request contains bad syntax or cannot be fulfilled
-* 5xx server error – the server failed to fulfil an apparently valid request
+* 5xx server error – the server failed to fulfill an apparently valid request

 Here we return a 404 which is the standard code for when a requested resource is not found.
 You can get a break down of the different codes in the following Wikipedia article.